-Over the past decade, many of us have gotten used to setting our alarm clocks on our smartphones rather than purchasing a dedicated device for our nightstands.
+Over the past decade, many of us have gotten used to setting the alarm clocks on our smartphones rather than purchasing a dedicated device that sits on our nightstands.
 Despite their seeming obsolescence, an array of cutting-edge clocks have hit the market to aid us with everything from falling asleep to promoting better sleep cycles.
 Even Amazon is in the alarm clock game, with the Echo Spot, a device that resembles a Magic 8 Ball and functions much like the Echo Show.

-If Amazon’s alarm clock isn’t your cup of tea, however, then there’s probably another state-of-the-art device for you.
-Light sleepers may require a little background noise throughout the evening, while deep sleepers need louder alarms to wake them in the morning.
-There are even alarm clocks that utilize lighting technology instead of traditional alarm functions, thus allowing for a steady, gradual sunrise in your bedroom.
-People are finicky about their sleeping gadgets, but, fortunately, one of these alarm clocks can probably match your lifestyle and budget.
-And who knows?
-You just might finally become a morning person.
+If Amazon’s alarm clock isn’t your cup of tea, then there’s probably another state-of-the-art device for you.
+Light sleepers may want a little background noise throughout the evening, while deep sleepers need louder alarms to wake them in the morning.
+You can even find alarm clocks that utilize lighting technology instead of traditional alarm functions, thus allowing for a steady, gradual sunrise in your bedroom.
+People are finicky about their sleeping gadgets, but, fortunately, one of our picks for the best alarm clocks will probably match your lifestyle and budget.

 To truly earn its place on your nightstand, an alarm clock should be reliable and versatile, letting you customize your wake-up experience without letting you down.
 This model is actually more than just an alarm: It has two USB chargers and two outlets.
 That alone means you and your significant other might fight for who gets to put this clock next to their side of the bed.
 Thanks to its backup battery, you won’t have a Home Alone oversleeping situation when you need to get to the airport or the power goes out.
 There’s a big snooze button for those mornings when you need some extra Zs.